 Award entries close on 31 October each year.
 The award winner is announced in April and the published book launched the following year.

-Storylines and Scholastic are committed to ensuring the quality and success of the award-winning manuscript on publication, and there have been two occasions when no winner was awarded.
+Storylines and Scholastic are committed to ensuring the quality and success of the award-winning manuscript on publication, and there have been two occasions when no award was made.

 Many of the texts submitted for the award in recent years have been in rhyming verse, but have not met Joy’s criteria.
 Each year the judges report their disappointment that good ideas are spoiled by imperfect, hard-to-read verse, rather than simple, clear prose.

-You can read some advice from Joy on this topic here
+You can read further advice from Joy on this topic here.

-The manuscript submitted must not have been published in either print or digital format for trade (i.e. sold through physical or online bookstores) or for educational purposes (such as school readers), or be in the process of publication in any format.
+- The manuscript submitted must not have been published in either digital or print format for trade (i.e. sold through physical or online bookstores) or for educational purposes (such as school readers), or be in the process of publication in any format.